ramayer/elephant-rumble-inference/README.md

 # TODO

     - annoying bug --- Every hour my labels slip by a sample :( So by hour 19, the green things are many seconds before where they should be

+    - annoying bug -- the final hour is often not a full 60 minutes; and my two graphs aren't lining up.